Kitware/CMake/Help/command/exec_program.rst

 exec_program
 ------------

-Deprecated.
+.. deprecated:: 3.0

   Use the :command:`execute_process` command instead.

 Run an executable program during the processing of the CMakeList.txt file.